DaveHogan/davehogan.github.io/content/posts/development/building-tag-my-map.md

 Another specific library or custom implementation
 ```

-Another interesting feature of Kilo is that you can ask it enhance your prompt before you submit it.
+Another interesting feature of Kilo Code is that you can ask it enhance your prompt before you submit it.
 I didn't use this feature for this prompt but I have found it useful in the past.

 After responding that I would like to use [Leaflet.js](https://leafletjs.com) (an an open-source JavaScript library for mobile-friendly interactive map), it asked for more clarifications around the auth.